planetfederal/workshops/workshops/geoserver/slides/slides.rst

 Presenter notes
 ---------------

 The first lines are the header, which contain XML namespace information, as well as the Name and Title of the SLD.
 The actual styling happens inside the <FeatureTypeStyle> tag , of which there is only one in this example.
 The tag contains one <Rule> and the rule contains one symbolizer, a <PointSymbolizer>.
-The symbolizer directive creates a graphic mark of a “well known name”, in this case a circle.
+The symbolizer directive creates a graphic mark of a "well known name", in this case a circle.
 This shape has a <Fill> parameter of #FF0000, which is an RGB color code for 100% red.
 The shape also has a <Size> of 6, which is the diameter of the circle in pixels.

 --------------------------------------------------